cuhksam/emnlp2019.github.io/_pages/participants.md

 ## Visa Information

-Since visa applications can almost 2-4 months to be approved, we advise that you apply as soon as possible.
+Since visa applications can take almost 2-4 months to be approved, we advise that you apply as soon as possible.
 If you require an invitation letter for your visa application, please send an email to [emnlp2018@kuleuven.be](mailto:emnlp2018@kuleuven.be) with the following information:

 * Your full name as it appears in your passport
 * Your work address